If you’ve been thinking about launching a vertical startup, but don’t know where to start or which market to address, then this blog post is for you.

 What does your startup life look like ten years from now?
 Ask yourself, “Will I like doing these things ten years from now?”

-5. Here’s how to get started with a vertical startup: start with the audience, find out their desires, hopes, and needs; research competitors and see how much demand there is for their products/services; come up with an idea for a product or service that solves one of these problems; figure out whether it would be better as an online business or brick-and-mortar store; set aside some time every day to develop your idea into something tangible
+Start with the audience, find out their desires, hopes, and needs; research competitors and see how much demand there is for their products/services; come up with an idea for a product or service that solves one of these problems; figure out whether it would be better as an online business or brick-and-mortar store; set aside some time every day to develop your idea into something tangible

 If you’re not sure, start with something small.
-You can always scale up later if it’s successful or pivot into a new idea or technology that might be more profitable for what your market wants right this minute (or next year).
+You can always scale up later if it’s successful or pivots into a new idea or technology that might be more profitable for what your market wants right this minute (or next year).
 The best part is because we are starting with the audience first, a pivot into different solutions is relatively easy.

 Our focus on the people anchors the business focus.